 Even office supplies get a cute twist in Japan.
 These ones stand up straight and come shaped like kitties or cuddly bears.
 Here’s what a former employee Costco employee learned about the warehouse club.

 Dried mushrooms look a little unappetizing (and a bit confusing), but once you rehydrate them, they add flavor and depth to your cooking.
 Take a look at these Kirkland items you probably shouldn’t be buying from Costco.

 Dried mushrooms not enough for you?
 These big bags of dried sardines should do the trick.
 You can eat the little fishies straight from the bag, candy them, or simmer them into a broth base.
 As strange as these finds are, a Costco membership isn’t always the dream come true it seems for everybody.
 In very specific circumstances, a Costco membership doesn’t pay off.

 Mochi ice cream is making an entrance in American Costcos, but Japan has the more traditional options.
 The sweets have the texture you’d expect from a name like mochi—sticky and chewy.
-This is why you should start buying cakes at Costco.

 Tons of rice